 In conclusion, the report is then submitted to the government, which results in a response involving possible law-making changes.

-This task is a PTE image or picture in which you have to observe the photo during the 25-second preparation time.
+In this, an image will be shown to you representing any information, and you have to observe the photo during the 25-second preparation time.
 You must keep your eye on key elements, people, objects, and the overall scene.
 Let’s look at the template that you can use in this task.

 Introduction: The photo captures a scene of (description).